Blog

 TL;DR

-This comes with the caveat that critical sections are only one determinant of application throughput.
+This post comes with the caveat that critical sections are only one determinant of application throughput.
 Other factors like compute time, or user input time may well be more important to your application.
-Even within an application, workloads vary: for example, the workload of interest posting in a bank is very different from the workload of processing customer transactions.
+Even within an application, workloads vary: for example, the workload of interest posting in a bank is different from the workload of processing customer transactions.

 What are Critical Sections?